 ‘One of our goals is to showcase entertainment that is lesser-known but still excellent, so you can experience something brand-new and special onboard,’ says Simon Cuthbert, Cathay Pacific’s Entertainment, Platforms and Connectivity Manager.

 Long-haul flights offer the perfect opportunity to binge-watch a show.
-The airlines now have a collection of box sets, including both seasons of Killing Eve.
+The airlines’ inflight entertainment offerings now include a collection of box sets, including both seasons of Killing Eve.

 ‘We crunch data to help our content curators select not only the critically acclaimed, but also the most relevant content for our passengers,’ says Cuthbert.
 These selections range from the latest blockbusters to independent movies passengers haven’t had the chance to catch in Hong Kong cinemas.
 The choices, says Cuthbert, can be ‘a conversation starter; something you gave a shot watching, and ended up surprised and delighted.’

 Additional categories have been added to the inflight entertainment system to help passengers better navigate the wide range of content available.
 Cathay Pacific has also enlisted the expertise of MUBI, an online streaming service.
 Daniel Kasman, MUBI’s director of content, sees the plane cabin as an ideal viewing environment, and one that is not dissimilar to a cinema.
 ‘On a plane,’ he explains, ‘there is a degree of cosy isolation that is ideal to focus on immersing yourself in a picture – all that’s missing is the popcorn.’